Ilfracombe Lifeboat Station: History

 The first motor lifeboat at Ilfracombe was placed on station in March 1936.
 This was a 32 ft lifeboat, a type that was designed for work close inshore.
-It was replaced by a more conventional 35 ft boat in 1945, which allowed the Surf boat to be sent to the Netherlands where there was an acute shortage of lifeboats at the end of World War II.
-The all-weather boat has been supported by an inflatable inshore rescue boat since 1991.
+It was replaced by a more conventional 35 ft boat in 1945.
+The Surf boat was sent to the Netherlands, where there was an acute shortage of lifeboats at the end of World War II.